WHAT TO EXPECT

-TICKET PRICE & PURCHASE LOCATION: Tickets can be purchased for $3.00 per person at the information booth found on College Ave (100 N) between 100 E & 200 E (near the Snow College administration building).
+TICKET PRICE & PURCHASE LOCATION: Tickets can be purchased for $3.00 per person at the information booth found on the southeast corner of College Ave (100 N) and 100 East.
 Young children who sit on a parents lap will ride at no cost (free).

 To whet your appetite, here’s a preview:

 Bus Tour Highlights